KyberNetwork/developer-portal/docs/reserves-sanityrates.md

 * An operator sets the `sanityRate` of a token by calling `setSanityRates()`

 To take the advantage of sanity rates, you will need to have a simple logic to decide on what rate is considered unreasonable at a given point of time.
 You should also run this logic on a server that is different from the one that sets your reserve's base conversion rate because you don't want them to get compromised at the same time if a hack happens.

-## Disclaimer
-**All code snippets in this document have not been audited and should not be used in production.
-If so, it is done at your own risk.**

 ### Case Study